bndtools/bnd/docs/_instructions/connection-settings.md

 In maven, the servers are identified by an _id_; when you define a repository you tell which id to use.
 In bnd this works slightly different.
 Instead of using the id we use the id in the settings as a _glob_ expression on the protocol, host name, and port number.
 The glob expression must match the scheme, the host and the port if the port is not the default port.
-To match the url `https://maven2-repository.dev.java.net/`, the server component could look like:
+To match the url `https://maven2-repository.dev.java.net/`, the server component could look like (pay attention to the missing trailing slash):

 	<server>
 		<id>https://*java.net</id>